-- Add the constraint in the editable constraints grid or open the Set Clock-to-Clock Uncertainty Constraint dialog box using one of the following methods: - From the SmartTime Actions menu, choose Constraints > Clock-to-Clock Uncertainty Constraint. - Click the icon. - Right-click Clock-to-Clock Uncertainty Constraint in the Constraint Browser. - Double-click any field in the Clock-to-Clock Uncertainty Constraint grid. - 2.
+Add the constraint in the editable constraints grid or open the Set Clock-to-Clock Uncertainty Constraint dialog box using one of the following methods:

+Specifying Clock-to-Clock Uncertainty Constraint

+- From the SmartTime Actions menu, choose Constraints > Clock-to-Clock Uncertainty Constraint. - Click the icon. - Right-click Clock-to-Clock Uncertainty Constraint in the Constraint Browser. - Double-click any field in the Clock-to-Clock Uncertainty Constraint grid. - 2.
 Specify the from and to clocks and specify the uncertainty in ns. - 4.
 Enter any comments to be attached to the constraint. - 5.
 Click OK.
 The new constraint appears in the constraints list.